How to Choose the Perfect IB History IA Topic

 Choosing the perfect IB History IA topic is a critical first step towards achieving a high score.
 By following the tips and strategies outlined in this guide, you can select a topic that is engaging, manageable, and aligned with the IB History IA criteria.
 Remember to brainstorm widely, refine your research question, assess the availability of sources, and consult with your teacher.

 Now that you have a better understanding of how to choose the perfect IB History IA topic, it's time to take action.
 Start brainstorming potential topics, refine your research question, and begin your source search.
-And remember, for accurate and efficient feedback on your IA drafts, consider using Marksy.
+And remember, for rubric-aligned and efficient feedback on your IA drafts, consider using Marksy.